 - Any condition, in addition to those listed above, that in the opinion of Eiger, may preclude appropriate use of the investigational medicine.

-As stated, generally, the safety and efficacy data needed to grant expanded access are not available until the initiation of Phase 3 of clinical development.
+- As stated, generally, the safety and efficacy data needed to grant expanded access are not available until the initiation of Phase 3 of clinical development.
 Given the unique nature of individual requests for compassionate use of investigational medications, even if a drug has entered Phase 3 of development there is no guarantee a request will be fulfilled.
-As of the writing of this policy (August 2017), all Eiger’s investigational medicines are pre-Phase 3 (ubenimex, lonafarnib, pegylated interferon Lambda and exendin 9-39) and generally not available for expanded access under this program at this time.

-Eiger may revise, suspend or terminate the expanded access program at any time.
+Eiger may revise the expanded access policies at any time.